 Zones 9 – 10

-- Use the weather to your advantage: Observe the location of standing puddles left by winter rains; note where you need to improve drainage for plants.
+- Use the weather to your advantage.
+Observe the location of standing puddles left by winter rains and note where you need to improve plant drainage.

 - Sow seeds of geraniums, peppers, tomatoes, and eggplant in pots filled with a peat moss/vermiculite mixture; set the pots on a sunny windowsill or beneath lights until it’s warm enough to plant them outside.